Dr Helen Charman, Clare

 Biographical Information

-I am a Fellow, College Teaching Officer and Director of Studies in English at Clare College.
-Before joining Clare, I spent three years as a Teaching Fellow in English Studies at Durham University, and I have taught both English and Creative Writing at Anglia Ruskin University, Camberwell College of Arts, the University of Glasgow, where I remain an Affiliate in the School of Critical Studies, and at Glasgow School of Art, where I am an external doctoral supervisor.
-I completed my BA and MPhil degrees at Emmanuel College, and my AHRC-funded PhD at Trinity Hall.
+Before that, I was a Fellow and Director of Studies in English at Clare College, and a Teaching Fellow in English Studies at Durham University.
+I have taught both English and Creative Writing at Anglia Ruskin University, Camberwell College of Arts, York St John University, and the University of Glasgow.
+I completed my BA and MPhil degrees at Emmanuel College, and my AHRC-funded PhD, George Eliot's Generative Economies, at Trinity Hall.

 Research Interests

-My research is broadly focused on the relationship between literary representation, social history—particularly history from below—and psychoanalysis, from the nineteenth century to the present day.
+My research is broadly focused on the relationship between literary representation, feminism, social history—particularly history from below—and psychoanalysis, from the nineteenth century to the present day.
 My first book, Mother State, combines a variety of interpretative modes to consider mothering as an explicitly political and public act, from 1970 to the present.
-I’m currently preparing my doctoral thesis, George Eliot's Generative Economies, for publication as a monograph, and I'm working on two new projects: the first is another public-facing book, Hothouse Freaks, about the psychosocial history of the governess in nineteenth- and early-twentieth-century literature and culture.
+I'm working on two new projects: the first is another public-facing book, Hothouse Freaks, about the psychosocial history of the governess in nineteenth- and early-twentieth-century literature and culture.
 The second is an academic monograph, Deep Down Below the Memory, that considers the relationship between the psychoanalytic case history and narrative style, from George Eliot’s influence on Sigmund Freud to Lydia Davis’s relationship to Melanie Klein.
 I also have a particular interest in experimental modern lyric poetry.

 Selected Publications